-James' wife Mary is tormented by age and infirmity, by also by the past and by her deep fears for her youngest son's future.
-In fact she's filled with so much foreboding that over time she develops a drug dependency, addicted to the morphine that dulls her anxiety.
+James' wife Mary is tormented by age and infirmity, but also by the past and by her deep fears for her youngest son's future.
+In fact, she's filled with so much foreboding over time she develops a drug dependency, addicted to the morphine that dulls her anxiety.

 No wonder.
-The damage that has accumulated around this Irish American family looks irreversible, so the only question for the audience is exactly when the axe will finally fall.
+The damage that has accumulated around this Irish-American family looks irreversible, the only question for the audience is exactly when the axe will finally fall.

 Cheerful stuff, eh?
 Well, life isn't always beer and skittles and the Irish know this as well as anyone.
 That's why you can't really understand the full extent of O'Neill's achievement until you grasp just how Irish this heart shot family is.

-As James, Byrne plays to every one of his strengths as an actor and an Irishman, onstage and off.
-It's a revelatory and at time naked performance from an actor who famously prizes his off-stage privacy more than most.
+As James, Byrne played to every one of his strengths as an actor and an Irishman, onstage and off.
+It's a revelatory and at times naked performance from an actor who famously prizes his off-stage privacy more than most.
 But when the audience applauds and the curtain drops he prefers to return to his real life and his privacy, he says.

 “I don't think I ever set out consciously to say, ‘Okay, I'm going to be really private in my personal life,’” Byrne tells the Irish Voice.